Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Problem formulation

 \subsection{Receptivity and sensitivity}

 \cite{GIANNETTI:JFM2007} showed that the adjoint field represented Green’s function for the receptivity problem.
-Therefore, the adjoint equations can be used to evaluate the effects of any external forcing to the solution of equation (\ref{eq:direct}).
-This property forms the basis for the analysis in \S~\ref{sec:Linear_receptivity_forcing}, where we seek to identify the regions where applying an actuation would most effectively affect the growth of unstable modes.
-To assess this, we use the property that the relative shift in the eigenvalue, and therefore the growth rate associated to the direct and the adjoint mode incurred by acting at any given location of the flow is given by the sensitivity tensor~\citep{GIANNETTI:JFM2007,GIANNETTI:JFM2010,Qadri:JFM2013}
+Therefore, the adjoint equations can be used to evaluate the effects of any external {actuation or a generic initial condition on the leading eigenmode of the direct problem (\ref{eq:direct}).} This property forms the basis for the analysis in \S~\ref{sec:Linear_receptivity_forcing}, where we seek to identify the regions where applying an actuation would most effectively affect the growth of unstable modes.
+Our intention is to control the growth of the perturbation from an initial condition where the unstable mode has already grown measurably, but sufficiently little to remain within the confines of the linear approximation.
+For this purpose, we determine the topology of the actuation on the adjoint eigenmode.
+A common alternative approach is to force the system in such a way as to modify the underlying operator such that the eigenvalue associated with the leading eigenmode remains in the stable region, ignoring the initial condition.
+The optimal actuation for this purpose is given by the sensitivity map.
+The relative shift in the eigenvalue, and therefore the growth rate associated to the direct and the adjoint mode incurred by acting at any given location of the flow is given by the sensitivity map~\citep{GIANNETTI:JFM2007,GIANNETTI:JFM2010,Qadri:JFM2013}

-This tensor determines the relative local intensity of the feedback of individual component $\hat{\bf q}^*_j$ onto the individual component $\hat{\bf q}_i$ of the eigenmode.
+Note that the sensitivity tensor above is based on feedback localised in space, of the form ${\mathbf C_0} \delta({\mathbf x} - {\mathbf x_0}) \hat{\bf q}$.
+Here, ${\mathbf C_0}$ denotes a constant coefficient matrix, $\mathbf x_0$ indicates the position where the feedback acts, and $\delta({\mathbf x} - {\mathbf x_0})$ denotes the Dirac delta function.Tensor $S_{ij}$ determines the relative local intensity of the feedback of individual component $\hat{\bf q}^*_j$ onto the individual component $\hat{\bf q}_i$ of the eigenmode.
+This quantity also locates the regions of the flow acting as {\em wavemakers}.
 In particular, since ${\mathbf q}^\prime$ and $\mathbf q^*$ contain all three components of velocity and the temperature, the knowledge of $S_{ij}$ indicates whether the actuation should be of thermal or mechanical nature and if mechanical, which component of the velocity (or combination of all four components including temperature) is most efficient at altering the growth of the unstable mode.
 Both the direct and adjoint problems being linear, amplitudes are relative so we may further normalise the direct and adjoint modes by choosing~\citep{GIANNETTI:JFM2007}:

 so that the sensitivity tensor is simply expressed as $S_{ij}=\hat{\bf q}_i \hat{\bf q}^*_j$.